Human rights

 Importance to investors

 Missteps in the past have impacted companies through reputational damage, adverse market reactions and loss of investors.
 As the S of ESG comes into focus more, companies are increasingly being held accountable for their impact, especially by investors and financial institutions.
 There is a growing number of companies that have credit terms dependent on their ESG performance.
 Ratings agencies also include human rights performance alongside other ESG metrics in their evaluation of companies.
-Their assessments are increasingly sophisticated and go far beyond a and go far beyond the ‘paper’ policies or declarations of companies.
-Going forward, companies disclosing their human rights approach will likely see greater access to and reduced cost of capital.
+Assessments are increasingly sophisticated and go far beyond checking whether a company has a human rights policy on paper or a link to a grievance mechanism on their website.

 Company values and purpose

 Because of stakeholders’ expectations and pressure, organisations have begun to think about their reasons to exist and operate.
 What does our organisation add to society?
 What is our position now and in the future?
 How do we maintain and increase our ‘licence to operate'?
-These crucial questions are asked in boardrooms, in HR departments, in risk management and in many employee sessions.
+These crucial questions are asked in boardrooms, and across corporate departments ranging from HR to risk management and from product design to customer service.
+The answers are not only about economic value, but also about creating social value for a broad group of stakeholders, including employees, customers and local communities.
+A credible purpose must be backed up by actions and decisions.
+Violating human rights does not fit into that.

 Follow us